Interpersonal Meditation: A Practical Guide

 The shortest version is simple: one person speaks, the other listens, and both keep noticing breath, posture, emotion, and the impulse to react.

 That makes it different from ordinary conversation.
-In a normal chat, you may plan your reply, defend your point, or drift into a grocery list.
-In interpersonal practice, you notice that drift and return to the person in front of you.
-It can happen while talking, listening, sitting quietly, or sharing soft eye contact.
+In a normal exchange, you may rehearse your next point, guard your pride, or start thinking about the watering can you forgot outside.
+In interpersonal practice, you catch that movement and come back to the human being in front of you.
+It can happen while speaking, listening, sitting in shared quiet, or using gentle eye contact.

 The practice is secular skills training, not therapy or spiritual authority.
-Mindfulness practices and meditation techniques for beginners and daily life can help people notice and return, not fix a relationship or replace care.
+Mindfulness practices and meditation techniques for beginners and daily life can help people notice, pause, and return.
+One pattern we notice is that beginners often want the practice to solve the relationship; it is better understood as a way to meet the next moment with a little more steadiness.

 Five interpersonal meditation facts people should know